ruby/zlib/README.md

 # Zlib

-This module provides access to the {zlib library}[http://zlib.net].
+This module provides access to the [zlib library](http://zlib.net).
 Zlib is designed to be a portable, free, general-purpose, legally unencumbered -- that is, not covered by any patents -- lossless data-compression library for use on virtually any computer hardware and operating system.

 The zlib compression library provides in-memory compression and decompression functions, including integrity checks of the uncompressed data.